 How to control true peak

 Use a true peak limiter (often labelled “true peak” or “ISP” mode) as the last gain stage in your master.
 Set the ceiling to around -1 dBTP for streaming-bound material, or even -1.5 dBTP if the track encodes hot.
 Then check the result on a true-peak-capable meter such as Youlean Loudness Meter, which displays true peak alongside LUFS.
-Most mastering limiters (including those in mastering suites) include a true peak option in their settings.
+Most mastering limiters (including those in the best free mastering plugins) include a true peak option in their settings.

 True peak goes hand in hand with loudness targets, so read it together with how loud your master should be and our overview of what mastering does.
 For more, browse the mixing and mastering hub.